foundry/OpenCVSwiftStitch/README.markdown

 v3.0.0: available from [opencv.org](http://opencv.org)
 v2.4.9: installed via cocoaPods

 v3.0.0: download the framework and drag it to your project.
-Include it in the 'Link Binary With Libararies' section of Build Phases for the targe.
+Include it in the _Link Binary With Libraries_ section of Build Phases for the target.
 v2.4.9: Assuming you have first [installed CocoaPods](https://guides.cocoapods.org/using/getting-started.html), run 'pod install' in this directory to install OpenCV for the project.
 From then on, always open the project in XCode from the `SwiftStitch.xcworkspace` file that the pod install creates.

 __Use__